Cheerstoast/Music-files-sorter/README.md

 The python modules "tinytag" and "glob" are required to be installed.
 Put this in command line to install them.

     pip3 install tinytag glob2

+But before you build the program, **navigate to the parent/upper folder of your music files.**

-To get the program, first get the ZIP from github, unzip it, and then delete the zip file.
+Afer that, build the program.
+First get the ZIP from github, unzip it, and then delete the zip file.

     curl -LO https://github.com/Cheerstoast/Music-files-sorter/archive/refs/heads/main.zip -o main.zip && unzip main.zip && rm main.zip

 ## 3. Usage
-**Your music files would need to be in the same disk as the "main.py" file.**

 To run the program, just run